 Through the mid to late 1900s, Haiti saw quite a little political increase, using a number of different presidents taking control for a variety of periods of time.
 It wasn’t till 2006 when René Prévalwas chosen the president, that some semblance of stability and economic development was going to be attained.
 But, in January of 2010, a 7.0 magnitude earthquake hit two miles west of Port-au-Prince, ruining the majority of the capital.
 The earthquake took the lives of an estimated 217,000 individuals and left more than two million Haitians with no shelter.

 In the almost seven years since Haiti has functioned reconstruct what was missing and hasn’t given up hope for the future.
 They continue to appear ahead to additional growth and achievement.
 Haiti has become devoted to enabling Haitians residing in domestic servitude to conquer poverty and exploitation to attain economic security.

-Haitian Independence Day Celebrations: How is Independence Day celebrated in Haiti?
+Haitian Independence Day Celebrations Celebration of Freedom: How is Independence Day celebrated in Haiti?

 On Jan.
 1, 1804, that Haiti officially announced independence from France, becoming the first free nation from the Caribbean liberated and regulated by its former allies.
 That revolutionary spirit still remains a source of national pride and mega celebration!

 Haiti’s Independence Day happens on New Year’s Day, the date in 1804 which General Jean-Jacques Dessalines directed his forces against the colonial army of Napoleon, ending decades of a determined revolutionary movement.
 Upon reaching its liberation from the French, Haiti became the first independent republic made from the self-determination of black individuals and the very first state in the Western Hemisphere to abolish slavery entirely.